ntnhut/LeetSolve/docs/source/Array/01_ARR_867_Transpose_Matrix.md

 ## [Problem statement](https://leetcode.com/problems/transpose-matrix/)

-Given a 2D integer array `matrix`, return the transpose of `matrix`.
+You are given a 2D integer array `matrix`, and your objective is to find the transpose of the given matrix.

-The transpose of a matrix is the matrix flipped over its main diagonal, switching the matrix's row and column indices.
+The transpose of a matrix involves flipping the matrix over its main diagonal, effectively swapping its row and column indices.

 \begin{equation*}
 \begin{bmatrix}